damansandhu/stock-analysis/README.md

 2. It is good practice to refactor the script making it easier to read.
 3. Future proof in case more stocks are added in the future requiring more time to compute.
 #### Cons
-1. The difference in speed is not noticed because it takes less than 1 second to complete either macros.
+1. The difference in speed is not noticed because it takes less than one second to complete either macros.
 2. Relatively time consuming for the performance gain.